|Postcard from - 'Mind of a Child' book review|

 The holiday is actually a wargame planned by Truman, and in quick succession Natty's group have to face nanotech infused natives, 100 foot high robots controlled by the natives and reconstructed intelligent dinosaurs who use nanotechnology to alter their genome in real time making them more resistant to the weapons used against them.
 For a 75 year advance, those weapons seem relatively normal, apart from something that appears to create a black hole when initiated.
 It's all guns, rockets and lasers.

-Add to the mix a huge flying saucer constructed under the seas of Europa, a clone Natty made of his wife called Cassandra (who's the most interesting character in the book) who is a borderline psychopath, vehicles able to morph into any needed shape from jeep to plane to rocket, and which include artificial general intelligence, and a huge underground lunar base.
+Add to the mix a huge flying saucer constructed under the seas of Europa, a clone Natty made of his wife called Cassandra (who's the most interesting character in the book) who is a borderline psychopath, vehicles able to morph into any needed shape from jeep to plane to rocket, and which include artificial general intelligence, and a huge underground lunar base created by Truman.

 For me the book comes over as confused and over-written.
 The last half dozen chapters read completely differently from the previous eighty-five or so and attempt to provide explanation for the preceeding story.
 The most interesting part is the author notes at the end which provide links to articles describing current projects involving AI, nanotechnology and CRISPR.